Trazodone overdoses are possible but uncommon. Learn about how these overdoses occur, their symptoms and how to help someone experiencing an overdose.

 Trazodone is commonly used as a prescription antidepressant.
 Its brand names include medications like Oleptro and Desyrel.
 In addition to treating depression, trazodone can be used to treat anxiety disorders and even insomnia.
 The drug is sometimes used as an alternative to traditional sedatives, such as benzodiazepines.

 When taken in excess and in ways not directed by a licensed physician, trazodone and other antidepressants can lead to negative side effects.
-In serious instances, an overdose may occur.
+In serious instances, an overdose on trazodone may occur.

 Can You Overdose on Trazodone?